 Harper Jewel Boutique.
 Brittiany Byrd left her full-time job as a nurse to open this women’s clothing boutique, named after her daughter, in March 2021.
 The shop features a selection of trendy, bohemian-style dresses, shoes, graphic T-shirts, hats, handbags, and Lacole jewelry, handmade in Asheboro by Kailey Walker.

 Randolph Arts Guild.
 This nonprofit has worked with community organizations to provide arts programming to Randolph County residents for more than 50 years.
 The brick-and-mortar store displays the work of about 50 artists, including local cartoonist and Mad magazine contributor Rich Powell.
-The guild’s art shows, held on the first Tuesday of every month (except December and January, when they are on the third Tuesday), are a great opportunity to meet artists and view new work.
+The guild’s art shows, held on the first Tuesday of every month (except January and July, when they are on the second Tuesday), are a great opportunity to meet artists and view new work.

 Minkology.
 “They have everything from furniture to jewelry to clothes to candles,” Gallimore says.
 “And they’re convenient.
 If I need to run in and buy someone a little something, I know I can find something there.”
 In addition to a variety of home decor and specialty gift items, customers can sign up for workshops on painting, waxing, and detailing chairs and cabinet doors using a special mineral-based paint that the store sells.